cerva-coder/Ethereum-Mnemonic-Crack-BIP44/README.md

 ## List of addresses for collision
 -The repository provides a list of 10k richest Ethereum addresses.
 However, you can provide your own list.
 In internal testing, I worked with 13 million target addresses, which cost approximately 9 GB of total RAM, while the file was only 2 GB, but when loading into RAM it becomes heavier.

+## Donation
+If you find the program useful and want to support its development, please donate to the following Ethereum address:
+Ethereum address: 0x5CD8E5F5E2750B1bBA9ac41970019a3DB8052Fa5
+Your donations help keep the project active and contribute to its maintenance and continuous improvements.
+We appreciate your support!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.